bobbypriam/nord-spacemacs/README.md

 ## Usage

+**Update**: [@jonyamo](https://github.com/jonyamo) has noted another way to include a custom theme by using `~/emacs.d/private/themes` directory [in this issue](https://github.com/bobbypriambodo/nord-spacemacs/issues/1).
+It's a bit simpler than the approach below, so do check it out!

 I can't seem to find a straightforward way to add local theme to Spacemacs.
 Here is the not-so-straightforward method:

 1. Create `~/.spacemacs.d` directory if not exist [(more info)](https://github.com/syl20bnr/spacemacs/blob/b7e51d70aa3fb81df2da6dc16d9652a002ba5e6b/doc/DOCUMENTATION.org#alternative-dotdirectory):